-Yes you can, the Thule Urban Glide 2 jogging stroller can be used as your everyday stroller and for all-terrain and jogging purposes.
+The versatile Thule Urban Glide 2 jogging stroller can be used as your everyday stroller and for all-terrain and jogging purposes.

-Thanks to the size and design of the Urban Glide 2 would be a great option for your everyday stroller if you live in a rural area or may be strolling over bumpy sidewalks or cobblestones regularly, and is also a great solution if you know you'll need a jogging stroller later on and don't want to purchase or store multiple strollers!
+The Thule Urban Glide 2 would be a great everyday stroller if you live in a rural area or may be strolling over bumpy sidewalks or cobblestones regularly.
+You also may want to use the Thule Urban Glide as your everyday stroller if you know you'll need a jogging stroller later on and don't want to purchase or store multiple strollers.

-While large tires and great suspension provides many benefits, one potential downside to jogging strollers is their overall size, both when they're in use and when they're folded to either store or put in your vehicle.
+While large tires provide many benefits, one potential downside to jogging strollers like the Thule Urban Glide 2 is their overall size—both when they're in use and when they're folded to either store or put in your vehicle.

-Shop Thule products below!
+Shop all Thule products below!